mriale/PyDPainter/docs/tools/src/toolbox.md

 *Note that the Fill tool fills all the way to the boundaries of an enclosed shape.
-If the shape is not completely enclosed (that is, if there is a hole in its perimeter), the paint will "leak" through and fill the entire page.*
+If the shape is not completely enclosed (that is, if there is a hole in its perimeter), the paint will "leak" through and fill the entire page.
+Bear in mind that the working format extends beyond the interface menus (press F10 to reveal).
+Therefore, the fill may spill underneath and produce a surprising result.*

 Holding down the `Alt` key when you click with the Fill cursor, fills outward to the background color.
 In other words, the fill spreads outward until it reaches areas of the current background color.